Annette felt like a disgrace to her family

 Still bearing a burden of shame, she met a man at the school bus stop.
 “This guy introduced himself to me and was like, ‘Oh, you’re really pretty’ and all these things.
 I started believing him, so we exchanged numbers.”
 The two began meeting up secretly.
 “When he told me he would take care of me, I ended up running away from home,” Annette shared.
 “But a week after I ran away, this guy told me, ‘If you love me, you’ll do this.
 If you love me, you’ll do that.’
 And that led to 13 years with the same guy in prostitution.”

 Annette felt trapped . . . where would she go, and who would love her after living this lifestyle?

 Fear kept her stuck.
 And the days turned into weeks, the weeks into years.
 During that time, Annette had two children.
-“I don’t remember any Christmases during that season.
-Probably because it didn’t mean anything.
-I was working the streets on Christmas Eve or Christmas Day,” Annette remembers sadly.
 Life for Annette seemed bleak.
 But thank God, a turning point came when one of Annette’s sisters became a Christian and began fervently praying for her.
 “I think those were seeds being planted in my life,” recalls Annette.

-After graduating from the program, Annette found restoration in her family and relationships.
+After graduating from our recovery program, Annette found restoration in her family and relationships.
 She took a job at the Mission, where she helps other women who struggle with the issues she once faced.
-This Christmas, Annette has so much to be grateful for.
-“Christmas is getting together with my grandkids and my children.
-Preparing a meal.
-It’s something I look forward to.”